 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2010/11 and 2015/16 in City of Joondalup in 2015/16 shows the three industries with the highest regional competitive effect in City of Joondalup relative to Western Australia were:
+An analysis of employment (Total) change between 2016/17 and 2021/22 in the City of Joondalup shows the three industries with the highest regional competitive effect in the City of Joondalup relative to Western Australia were:

 The three industries with the lowest regional competitive effect were: